This course for women is a backpacking adventure across one of the most remote and geologically interesting areas in the country.

 Return home with newly expanded wilderness acumen, an energized outlook, a rekindled allowance of empathy into situations and relationships and an eye toward the future.

-At altitudes of 2,000-8,000 feet, backpack the vast Chisos Mountains and explore the Chihuahuan Desert, crossing mountainous terrain and traveling through water-polished canyons.
-Students hike both on and off trail, crossing mountain passes, exploring immense canyons and traversing a rugged desert where atmospheric clarity and wide-open spaces make distances deceiving and navigation challenging.
-While hiking, students will learn desert travel skills such as strategies for water management and environmental preservation and the finer points of balance and foot placement on rough terrain.
+Explore the Chihuahuan Desert, crossing mountainous terrain and travelling through water-polished canyons.
+The elevation is varied through this desert but remains mainly between 1,000-2,000 feet above sea level.
+The small student group will hike both on and off trail, crossing mountain passes, exploring immense canyons and traversing a rugged desert where atmospheric clarity and wide-open spaces make distances deceiving and navigation challenging.
+While hiking, students will learn desert travel skills, such as strategies for water management and environmental preservation and the finer points of balance and foot placement on rough terrain.

 Outward Bound courses vary in length from four to 85 days.
 On shorter courses, participants will receive an introduction to leadership skills, strength of character and a desire to serve while activities fill most of the time and the pace is quick.
 With longer courses, the same outcomes and benefits are achieved with the opportunity to reach a more profound level of mastery as there are more chances to develop technical skills, receive and implement feedback and further personal development.
 However many days the expedition lasts, the strength and impact of the experience lasts a lifetime.